 · Mr Environment an (Auto expert) said: Due to environmental regulations, I expect Electric car will replace the combustion engine completely by 2040.

 We agree with human goals of cutting CO2, CO and Hydro Carbon, at about 80% by 2040, However, using our Relative Motion engine, can accomplish such goal in five years.

-Battery operated vehicles that cost about $12,000 in average more than a combustion vehicle, may replace passenger vehicles in certain advanced parts of the world only, while many other developing parts of the world, will need urgent enhancements on combustion methods.
+Battery operated vehicles that cost about $12,000 in average more than a combustion vehicle, and add about a ton of weight, may replace passenger vehicles in certain advanced parts of the world only, while many other developing parts of the world, will need urgent enhancements on combustion methods.